nhsengland/it-standards/idam/readme.md

 ## Internal

 The strategic tool providing identities for internal use is NHS England's **Azure Active Directory** (AAD).
-Everyone working for NHSEI, whether employee's, embedded, seconded in or contracted should have an entry in the NHS England AAD.
+Everyone working for NHS England, whether employee's, embedded, seconded in or contracted should have an entry in the NHS England AAD.

 This entry should also give them an entry in the Staff Directory.